 - A healthy heart

-There are thousands of chemicals to which we are exposed to in our day-to-day lives.
+There are thousands of chemicals we are exposed to in our day-to-day lives.
 Some of these can have a negative impact on hormone balance.
 If you are a fan of documentaries, check out The Disappearing Male.
-This film takes a deeper look at chemical exposures and how they disrupt male reproductive health.
+This film takes a more in-depth look at chemical exposures and how they disrupt male reproductive health.
 Here are some tips for limiting chemical exposures while cooking and eating:

 - Replace teflon and non-stick cookware with ceramic, stainless steel, or cast iron.
 The chemicals used in these non-stick coatings have been shown to disrupt endocrine function and should be avoided.